Baton Rouge Court Reporters' FAQs | Legal Deposition

 What is a Rough ASCII?

-If an attorney wishes to receive a copy of a deposition or court proceeding, the court reporter can provide an unedited version of the event via an ASCII file compatible with the attorney’s litigation support software.
+If an attorney wishes to receive a copy of a deposition or court proceeding before the original is finalized, the court reporter can provide an unedited version of the event via an ASCII file compatible with the attorney’s litigation support software.

 What is Mobile Video Conferencing?

-In High Definition, view or participate from any device, including computers, phones, tables and room systems.
+In high definition, view or participate remotely from any device, including computers, phones, tablets and video conferencing systems.